jose987654/kodi-test/DIRECT_INSTALL_GUIDE.md

 - Make sure "Unknown sources" is enabled in Settings > System > Add-ons
 - If you get a "Failed to install a dependency" error, go to Settings > System > Add-ons > Updates and set to "Install updates automatically"
-- If you can't connect to the GitHub URL, check your internet connection
+- If you can't connect to the GitHub Pages URL, check your internet connection
-- Some ISPs block GitHub, so you might need a VPN in some regions
+- Some ISPs might block GitHub Pages, so you might need a VPN in some regions